getGoodUsername/DotFilesConfig/bashrc_modules/README.md

   - **dir core name**: `dir name - number ordering`
   - **module core name**: `module name - number ordering - .sh`
   - **func name**: what you would otherwise name the function outside of my enforced naming standards.
-  - Examples name -> core name:
+  - Examples of converting `name -> core name`:
     - `<dir name> = 05_hello_world`
     - `<dir core name> = hello_world`
     - `<module name> = 07_do_something.sh`
     - `<module core name> = do_something`
-  - Examples for making function names in your modules:
+  - Examples for making function names in modules:
     - naming of a function in dir `03_Mandatory_Last` in module `03_hello_world.sh` whose function name would normally be `life_is_full_of_wonder`
       - `__Mandatory_Last__hello_world__life_is_full_of_wonder`
     - naming of a function in top level dir `05_Cool`, under dir `02_Custom` in module `09_my_mod.sh` whose function name would normally be `breathe_baby`